yuriy-chumak/ol/README.md

 * 6.9.
 Bytevectors
   * NEGATIVE indices of a bytevector is **valid** in Ol, but *invalid* in Scheme.
     - *note: Negative indices of a bytevector can be used to access to the n-th element from the end of a vector.
 I mean "-1" is the last vector element, "-2" - before the last element, "-N" - N-th element from the end of a bytevector.*
+    - *note: Negative indices of a vector can be used to access to the n-th element from the end of a vector.
+I mean "-1" is the last vector element, "-2" - before the last element, "-N" - N-th element from the end of a vector.*
 * 6.11.
 Exceptions
   * **No** exceptions handling in Ol.
     - *note: Yet.*